 My Projected budget

 Anticipating a budget could seem optional, especially if you are used to go with the flow.
-But this quickly becomes essential when you cumulate different activities, when you change country and therefore local currency, or when you go as a team.
+However, it becomes essential when you cumulate different activities, when you change local currency, or when you travel with a group.
 Fortunately, it is easy today to find loads of applications which let you not make heads or tails :

 - Budgi for example, allows you to decide a global budget per travel and to enter your payments as you go along.
 You can also classify each spending and include the exchange rate in force to know the correct amount in your currency.